soatok/mastodon-e2ee-specification/README.md

 The client-side key management is solely concerned with managing users' secret keys across devices.

+E2EE-capable clients will output an Ed25519 public key, which will be used with the Federated Public Key Infrastructure (FPKI).

+When a user wants to send an encrypted message to another user, they will first fetch their public key from the fPKI.
+This public key will allow them to verify the protocol messages sent by the asynchronous forward-secure ratcheting protocol.

+Finally, each conversation will involve messages and media encrypted using the keys derived from the ratcheting protocol.
+This is the only part that interacts with user-generated content (rather than device-generated entropy).

 ## Structure of the Deliverables

 ### Mastodon-Android